Ffocws

 -

-Registered deaths by age, sex, selected underlying causes of death, leading causes of death.
-Death rates and registrations by residence area, single year of age.
+Registered deaths by age, sex, selected underlying causes of death and the leading causes of death.
+Contains death rates and death registrations by area of residence and single year of age.

 -